 Cream Blonde With Light Brown Lowlights

-If you love the look of bronde hair color but want your hue to be a touch more blonde than brunette, opt for this creamy blonde with light brown lowlights.
+If you love the look of bronde hair color (ya know, that perfectly lived in brown and blonde combo) but want your hue to be a touch more blonde than brunette, opt for this creamy blonde with light brown lowlights.
+Achieve an ultra sleek look by spritzing Matrix Total Results Mega Sleek Iron Smoother Leave-In Spray whenever heat styling your strands.

 Neutral Blonde With Ash Lowlights

-Nude blonde is like the fable of hair colors: not too dark, not too bright, just right.
+Nude blonde is the literal Goldilocks of blonde hair shades: Not too dark, not too bright—just right.
 Give your neutral hair color some depth with a few ash-colored lowlights.

 Straw Blonde With Rooty Lowlights

-If you want to keep your lowlights concentrated within one section of your mane, opt for rooty lowlights that make growing out your hair color a breeze.
+To keep your lowlights concentrated within one section of your mane, rooty lowlights make growing out your hair color seamless.

 Platinum Blonde With Nude Lowlights

-If you love blonde hair so much you can’t imagine having any other color in your mane, opt for nude lowlights.
-The nude blonde will add some much-needed warmth and dimension to your icy platinum blonde strands.
+If you love blonde hair so much you can’t imagine having any other color, consider nude lowlights.
+The nude blonde adds lovely warmth and dimension to your icy platinum blonde strands.

 Platinum Blonde With Golden Wheat Lowlights

-Looking to add a golden hue to your platinum blonde man?
-Golden wheat lowlights will really pop against your white strands.
+Hoping to add a touch of gold to a platinum blonde mane?
+Golden wheat lowlights will pop against icy white strands.

 Wheat Blonde With Auburn Lowlights

-Wheat blonde is one of the most stunning hair colors around, but it can wash you out if there’s not enough dimension.
+Wheat blonde is no doubt a stunning and flattering shade but without enough dimension it can wash you out.
 Auburn lowlights bring some much-needed depth while giving your blonde mane an all-over glow.

 Dirty Blonde With Caramel Lowlights

-You don’t have to have very light hair to qualify as a blonde.
+You don’t need to have very light hair to qualify as a blonde.
 This dirty blonde with caramel lowlights look is a stunning combination of darker blonde hues.